Professional workspace with documents and laptop

 If you’d rather close the chapter than hand it off, we will take the site offline, archive a copy for ninety (90) days, and deliver a clean export of all published text, full-resolution images, and brand assets.
 Retiring a site shouldn’t cost you anything.

-5.4 What You Own — Always
+5.4 What You Own

-From day one, you own all content, copy, photographs, trademarks, logos, and brand assets you provide or direct us to create.
-All custom code, custom layouts, and final design deliverables created specifically for you are work made for hire and become yours upon completion of a Site Transfer under 5.3(a).
+(d) Pre-existing tools & frameworks.
 Drawn In Code’s pre-existing tools, internal frameworks, and reusable components remain ours, but we grant you a perpetual, royalty-free license to use them as integrated into your delivered site.

 Portfolio Rights: We retain the right to showcase your completed website in our portfolio, case studies, and marketing materials unless you explicitly request otherwise in writing prior to project commencement.

-5.5 Default Election
+5.6 Default Election

 If you do not make a written election within fifteen (15) days of the end date, the Site Sunset option under 5.3(b) applies by default.
 We will send a single reminder at least seven (7) days before that deadline.

-5.6 Annual Prepay Wind-Down
+5.7 Annual Prepay Wind-Down

 (c) Default election.
 If an annual client does not respond to the wind-down election notice within fifteen (15) days, the default is Site Sunset (free archive) under 5.3(b), identical to month-to-month clients.
-The prorated refund described in 5.6(b) still applies.

 6. Revisions